NativeScript/nativescript-cli/docs/man_pages/project/testing/deploy.md

 * `--key-store-password` - Provides the password for the keystore file specified with `--key-store-path`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--key-store-alias` - Provides the alias for the keystore file specified with `--key-store-path`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--key-store-alias-password` - Provides the password for the alias specified with `--key-store-alias-password`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
+* `--aab` - Specifies that the command will produce and deploy an Android App Bundle.
+* `--force` - If set, skips the application compatibility checks and forces `npm i` to ensure all dependencies are installed.
+Otherwise, the command will check the application compatibility with the current CLI version and could fail requiring `tns migrate`.

 <% if(isHtml) { %>